Invictum/serenity-reportportal-integration/README.md

 To add support of integration between Serenity and Report Portal simply add dependencies to your project based on used build tool.

 > **Warning**
 > Don't add any extra Report Portal listeners or agents.
-Integration is provided by single module for all availavle Serenity approaches
+Integration is provided by single module for all available Serenity approaches

 **Maven**